 Turning Your Home Green with Rooflights

-All that dazzling light combined with our high-specification glazing incorporating the all the latest technological and manufacturing advancements mean rooflights from VisionAGI are a green choice for your home.
+All that dazzling light combined with our high-specification glazing, incorporating the latest technological and manufacturing advancements, mean rooflights from VisionAGI are a green choice for your home.
 Whether opening, fixed, standard or bespoke, our rooflights bring with them built-in benefits such as a reduction in energy bills and increased ability to control and maintain the internal temperature of your home.

 But the ‘greening’ effect of rooflights doesn’t stop there.
 In fact, if you have a green thumb – or if your outdoor space is limited due to your home being in an urban environment, adding a rooflight means you can enjoy indoor gardening in a way you may not have been able to before.
 Often rooflights are installed into an area of the home that has no windows whatsoever.
 So, growing anything would have been difficult to say the least.
 Add to this the fact that the quality of light channelled by a rooflight is of a higher quality than that of vertical windows, and you open up all kinds of possibilities when it comes to greening up your home.